datastax/csharp-driver-graph/doc/batch/README.md

 # Batch Support

-The `Dse.Graph` package supports batching multiple graph updates into a single transaction.
+The `CassandraCSharpDriver.Graph` package supports batching multiple graph updates into a single transaction.
 All mutations included in a batch will be applied if the execution completes successfully or none of them if any of the operations fails.

 Use the `DseGraph.Batch()` method to create a `ITraversalBatch` instance.